elliotrpmorris-zz/laravel-mix-boilerplate/README.md

 Once this is done you can now go to [http://localhost:8080](http://localhost:8080/) to view your project.

+## Grid system

+This project has a grid system built using flexbox, it currently has upto 12 cols and has util classes for spacing following increments of 8px.

 ## Deployment

 To produce production files use this will output everything into the dist folder